Intro

 and toP

-.
-This semantic difference between real-world and expectations from code can lead to unexpected bugs.
+difference between real-world and expectations from code can lead to

 This is true in general for such applicative-style code but it’s more important with regards to a CLI.
 Because it’s not that easy to test a CLI and to my knowledge, not many people really write automatic tests for their CLIs.
 So in this area of our code, we want to be more careful not to introduce extra bugs.